 In this section, we’ll help you make this critical decision by describing in detail some of the most common types of teachers and teacher certification programs.

 Certified Elementary School Teachers

 Certified elementary school teachers instruct and manage classrooms of primary grade school children, usually from kindergarten to grade five.
-These teachers undergo training in specialized instructional strategies and classroom management techniques for younger kids who often need more engaging and structured learning experiences than older students.
+These teachers, who usually possess a bachelor’s degree, undergo training in specialized instructional strategies and classroom management techniques for younger kids who often need more engaging and structured learning experiences than older students.
 Once they complete their teacher preparation programs, elementary school teachers are usually assigned to a certain grade level, but this assignment may change from year to year.

 To become certified to teach at the elementary level, students will need to complete their teacher certification programs successfully, including a student teaching experience.
 They may also have to maintain a certain grade point average, which could vary depending on the state where they wish to be licensed.
 Finally, an exam assessing their knowledge of educational concepts and methods is required.

 Certified high school teachers are trained and licensed to provide educational services to students in the higher grade levels of secondary education, typically grades 9-12.
 These teachers are usually experts in a specific subject area such as mathematics, English, history, or science.
 They may teach one grade level or multiple grade levels as part of their official teaching assignment.

 Unlike elementary or middle school teachers, high school teachers have the unique responsibility of preparing students for life after graduation.
 This could include teaching them college-level writing, for example, or giving them the vocational skills they need to succeed in the workplace.